Table of Contents

 CREATE USER statement in

 CREATE USER Statement.
 See also the description of the variable at Server System Variables

-Encrypted connections can be used between master and slave replication servers.
+Encrypted connections can be used between source and replica servers.
 See Setting Up Replication to Use Encrypted Connections.

 It is also possible to connect using encryption from within an SSH connection to the MySQL server host.
 For an example, see Section 5.4, “Connecting to MySQL Remotely from Windows with SSH”.